-Pius V is one of the last two popes, along with Pius X, to be canonized a saint.
+Pius V was one of two popes, along with Pius X, to be canonized saints before John XXIII, Paul VI & John Paul II.
 His time frame was the 1560s.
 And this item is referred to as a ‘breve’.
 That’s a ‘brief’.
 And it’s a brief letter to the Senate of Milan asking them to help support the bishop of Milan, Charles Borromeo, the greatest saint of the Counter Reformation, to suppress a religious order called the “Humiliati.”

 This significant religious order was founded in Italy in the 12th century and became corrupt.
 Pope St. Pius V suppressed it in 1667.

 The Humiliati began about the year 1300 and became quite large and quite corrupt.
 And so in the nature of the Counter Reformation, the Catholic Reformation, Pius V wanted to do away with the corruption, and one way to do that, in some instances, was to suppress an order.

 The Humiliati was huge at the time.
 And they were headquartered in Milan, and so to get the support from the Senate of Milan to help the Cardinal-Archbishop, Charles Borromeo, to suppress the order was quite significant.

 So this document is actually mentioned in some biographies of Pius V and in some of Charles Borromeo.
 It became quite significant, a huge instrument in regards to the suppression of the religious order.